utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-overview.md

 ## Using Postman Interceptor

 Postman Interceptor provides another way to capture requests sent between a client and a server.
-Interceptor uses a Chrome plug-in rather than Postman's built-in proxy.
-With Postman Interceptor, you can capture HTTP and HTTPS requests sent from a Google Chrome browser.
+Interceptor uses a browser extension rather than Postman's built-in proxy.
+With Postman Interceptor, you can capture HTTP and HTTPS requests sent from a web browser.

 Learn more about [using Postman Interceptor](/docs/sending-requests/capturing-request-data/interceptor/).